alandaboi/Utolay/README.md

  You can download the APK file [here](https://github.com/alandaboi/Utolay/blob/main/app/release/Utolay.apk?raw=true).

  Check out Amatsuka Uto on [YouTube](https://www.youtube.com/c/%E5%A4%A9%E4%BD%BF%E3%81%86%E3%81%A8AmatsukaUto) and [Twitter](https://twitter.com/amatsukauto)!
- Special thanks to [Ryujinosa](https://www.youtube.com/channel/UCZQusTUyDKZTEhILHkKsvMw) for making this easier.
+ Special thanks to [Ryujinosa](https://www.youtube.com/channel/UCZQusTUyDKZTEhILHkKsvMw) for clipping videos where I got my audio sources from.

  Quick note that all art and audio belong to their respective owners, and that I have no affiliation with any of them.
 I'm just another Tenshimp.